mikenz/twitter-text-php/README.markdown

 2. Run `tests/runtests.php` from the command line.
 3. Make `tests/runtests.php` accessible on a web server and view it in your browser.

+## Thanks & Contributions ##

+The bulk of this library is from the heroic efforts of:

+ - Mike Cochrane (https://github.com/mikenz): For the original code
+ - Nick Pope (https://github.com/ngnpope): For the bulk of the maintenance work to date.